marcduiker/durable-functions-use-cases/lessons/prerequisites.md

 |[Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools)|Azure Functions runtime and CLI for local development.
 |[RESTClient for VSCode](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) or [Postman](https://www.postman.com/)|All|An extension or  application to make HTTP requests.
 |[Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/)|Application to manage Azure Storage resources (both in the cloud and local emulated).
-|[Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator) (Windows only) or [Azurite](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite)|Emulator for using Azure Storage services if you want to develop locally without connecting to a Storage Account in the cloud.
-If you can't use an emulator you need an [Azure Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).
+|[Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator) (Windows only)|Emulator for using Azure Storage services if you want to develop locally without connecting to a Storage Account in the cloud.
+If you can't use the emulator you need an [Azure Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).
+|[CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour)|**OPTIONAL:** Code samples in the markdown files use CodeTour to explain the samples in more detail.
+CodeTour is a VS Code extension that guides you through source code.
 ## Creating your local workspace 👩‍💻

 We strongly suggest you create a new folder (local git repository) and use this repository for reference only (for when you're stuck).